-For today’s Did You Know fun food facts we will look at Marshmallows.
+For today’s Did You Know we will look at Marshmallow fun facts.

 - Marshmallow was made from the mallow plant (Athaea officinalis) that grows wild in marshes.
 The term marshmallow was derived both from the native home of the plant and the plant name.
 Mallow is native to Asia and Europe and has been naturalized in America.
 The Egyptians squeezed sap from the mallow plant and mixed it with nuts and honey.
 However, no one knows what the candy looked like in those times.